 - having a relative with hypertension as this condition seems to run in families,

-- age – the risk of developing high blood pressure increases as you get older because your blood vessels become more rigid as you age, preventing them from opening as effectively and increases resistance of the arterial vessels to blood flow.
+- age – the risk of developing high blood pressure increases as you get older because your blood vessels become more rigid as you age, preventing them from opening as effectively and increases the resistance of the arterial vessels to blood flow.

 - being of Afro-Caribbean or South Asian origin.